 \section{Abstract}

 Extremal length is a classical tool in 1-dimensional complex analysis for building conformal invariants.
 We propose a higher-dimensional generalization for complex manifolds and provide some ideas on how to estimate and calculate it.
-We also show how to formulate natural geometric inequalities in this context in terms of a complex analogue of the classical Riemannian notion of systole.
+We also show how to formulate certain natural geometric inequalities concerning moduli spaces in terms of a complex analogue of the classical Riemannian notion of systole.